When is Simone Biles competing at Tokyo 2020?

 The USA are likely to defend their team competition crown, which will be Biles’ first chance at gold.
 The women’s team final is due to start at 11.45am BST on Tuesday 27 July.

-Before then, qualifying for all of the women’s artistic gymnastics events will be held from 2am BST on Sunday 25 July, with the 24-year-old likely to cruise through.
+Before then, qualifying for all of the women’s artistic gymnastics events will be held from 2am BST on Sunday 25 July, though the 24-year-old, who will likely to cruise through, will be in action in Subdivision 3, which is due to start at 7:10am BST.

 Next after the team all-around for Biles should be the individual equivalent, with her tilt at a second consecutive success beginning at 11.50am BST on Thursday 29 July.